 Statistical analysis

-Continuous variables are expressed as the mean ± standard deviation, and categorical variables are presented as percentages.
+Continuous variables are expressed as the mean ± SD, and categorical variables are presented as percentages.
 LR was employed to identify the independent risk factors associated with lymph node metastasis in gastric cancer patients.
 This analysis allowed for the calculation of odds ratios (ORs) and their corresponding 95% confidence intervals.
 An OR greater than 1 indicated that the variable was a positive risk factor affecting the outcome, while an OR less than 1 suggested that the variable was a negative risk factor influencing the outcome.
 Statistical significance was defined as a P value of less than 0.05.
 The statistical analyses and modeling procedures were carried out using SPSS 20.0 software (IBM, Armonk, NY, United States) and R-Studio 25.0 software (R Foundation for Statistical Computing, Vienna, Austria).
 Several packages were utilized to train models and draw relevant graphs, with the caret package applied for training and validating ML models.
 In addition to the fundamental linear model (linear LR), seven ML models were fitted, including LR, random forest (RF), gradient boosting machine (GBM), decision tree (DT), support vector machine (SVM), naive Bayes (NB), and multi-layer perceptron (MLP), as illustrated in Figure 2.

 The training dataset was combined with the validation dataset, and seven ML algorithms were employed to establish prediction models.
 LR is a classification algorithm designed to establish a relationship between a feature and the probability of a specific outcome.
 Rather than using LR for estimating class probability, it employs S-shaped functions for modeling[13,14].
 DT is primarily utilized for classification tasks.
 It begins at the root node to split the dataset based on the most informative feature, creating decision points that segment the data into distinct classes[15].
 RF is an extension of the DT method and functions as an ensemble approach.
 It generates multiple DTs, with the majority vote from these trees determining the final class prediction of the model[16,17].
 MLP is an ML algorithm inspired by biological neural networks.
 ANNs consist of interconnected nodes that communicate through connections[18,19].
 SVM classifies data by defining boundaries that separate classes.
 The optimization process aims to maximize the margin between these class boundaries.
 While SVM generally outperforms LR, its computational complexity may lead to longer training time during model development[20,21].
 GBM is a boosting technique that serves as a numerical optimization algorithm for constructing additive models that minimize loss functions[22,23].
 NB is a straightforward classification algorithm that calculates the probability of each category’s occurrence given the item to be classified.
 The item is assigned to the category with the highest probability[24,25].